 Another tax relief option when you can’t pay your tax bill is filing for currently not collectible status.
 This puts your IRS debt into a temporary status where the IRS will not attempt to collect on it for a predetermined time.
 Usually, it’s around two years.
 After two years, the IRS will review your financial situation to see if you’re capable of paying the debt.

-To qualify for this IRS tax debt relief option you must demonstrate a financial hardship which, after paying for the cost of living expenses, leaves little or no room to pay off your IRS tax debt.
+To qualify for this IRS tax debt forgiveness program you must demonstrate a financial hardship which, after paying for the cost of living expenses, leaves little or no room to pay off your IRS tax debt.
 It must be viewed as a severe economic disadvantage, not just a mild inconvenience.